The G21 region is actively committed to achieving zero carbon emissions and building a clean energy economy.

 Significant assets include:

-- the biggest lithium storage battery in Australia at Moorabool Terminal Station near Geelong
+- Australia’s largest lithium storage battery at Moorabool Terminal Station near Geelong

 - research and demonstration projects in hydrogen energy at Deakin University with trials of hydrogen buses, pipe network testing and fuel cells; a solar microgrid will power the Geelong Deakin campus by 2025

 - Establishment of the Geelong Hydrogen Cluster to generate start ups in the sector

 - Australia’s first Renewable Organics Network pioneered by Barwon Water.
 Partnering with private industry and G21 councils, the network uses agricultural by-products from municipal and industrial organic waste to produce dispatchable renewable energy